California Burger Bowl Recipe (Healthy Low Carb Burger Bowl)

 Store leftover burger bowls in an airtight container in the refrigerator for up to 3 days.
 Enjoy the leftovers cold or heat the burger separately in the oven or microwave.

-These low carb burger bowls are very versatile, you can top them with your favorite burger toppings to make your own loaded beef burger bowls or try one of these variations below.
+Burger bowls are very versatile; you can top them with your favorite burger toppings to make your own loaded beef burger bowls or try one of these variations below.

 Click on serving size to scale this recipe